 |Counselling and allotment of seats starts||1st week of June 2017|

 |Counselling and allotment of seats ends||1st week of July|

 The Common Law Admission Test is one of the reputed law entrance tests.
 The test is held by one of the 18 National Law Universities for admission into the LLM programmes of the Universities and various other Institutes.
 The candidates with an LLB degree are eligible to apply for the test.

 - Name of the Exam – Common Law Admission Test

 - Conducting body – One of the National Law Universities

-Before applying for the entrance test, the candidates are advised to check the eligibility norms of the test.
 The eligibility criteria for CLAT Postgraduate are the minimum requirements that a candidate must possess to be eligible for the test.
-If the candidates fail to meet any of the eligibility norms, then they are advised not to apply.
-The candidates who have applied for the test and fail to meet any of the eligibility norms, then their candidature will be cancelled.
-The CLAT Postgraduate 2017 eligibility norms are expected to remain same as that of last year.
-The candidates are advised to check the list of eligibility criteria below –
+If the candidates fail to meet any of the eligibility norms, then they were advised not to apply.
+The candidates who were eligible to apply and registered for the test successfully were issued admit cards and were allowed to appear in the exam.
+The CLAT Postgraduate 2017 eligibility norms were same as that of last year.
+Here is the eligibility criteria for CLAT 2017 –

 - The candidates must have an LLB degree from any institute recognized by Bar Council of India.